-Not much has been written or documented about the incident and the after effects of it, but the oral history suggests that the response by Jama’at had been very dignified to say the least.
+Not much has been written or documented about the incident and the after-effects of it, but the oral history suggests that the response by Jama’at had been very dignified to say the least.

-Jama’at members suggest that the then Jama’at Advisory Council headed by the Chief, Maulana Saaduddin Tarbali, announced general amnesty for the rioters and withdrawal of all FIR’s against them.
+Jama’at members suggest that the then Jama’at Advisory Council headed by the Chief, Maulana Saaduddin Tarbali, announced a general amnesty for the rioters and withdrawal of all FIR’s against them.

-“I was a college student and I clearly remember the announcement of the general amnesty at a Jama’at convention,” says Dr Hameed Fayaz, present Secretary General of Jama’at-e-Islami Kashmir.
+“I was a college student and I clearly remember the announcement of the general amnesty at a Jama’at convention,” says Dr Hameed Fayaz, present Secretary-General of Jama’at-e-Islami Kashmir.

 Following the riots the Jama’at cadre, while rebuilding their own shattered lives, also helped the people, without any affiliation to Jama’at, who had been caught into the arson, the social observers say.